 The unfortunate part, just as most coveted things in life, seeing any improvement or any change at all is going to take consistency, regular face exercises to be rid of jowls.

-I’ve heard facial yoga experts say family and friends noticed enough of a difference in 5 weeks to ask their clients what they were doing.
+I’ve heard facial yoga or facial exercise experts say family and friends noticed enough of a difference in 5 weeks to ask their clients what they were doing.

 According to Fumiko, our chins and necklines are one of the easiest areas on our face to firm up.
 Which makes it perfect for our little experiment.